Fermat's Last Theorem over $\mathbb{Q}(\sqrt{2},\sqrt{3})$: Small Integer Exponents

 where $[D]$ denotes the linear equivalence class of a divisor $D$.
 Thus

-We also recall the standard isomorphism $J(\QQ) \cong \Pic^0(C)$, and we will represent elements of the Mordell--Weil group $J(\QQ)$ as elements of $\Pic^0(C)$.
-We note that
+We also recall the standard isomorphism $J(\Q) \cong \Pic^0(C)$, and we will represent elements of the Mordell--Weil group $J(\Q)$ as elements of $\Pic^0(C)$.
+Using \texttt{Magma} we find that $J$ has good reduction away from the primes $2$ and $3$.
+Moreover a straightforward calculation in \texttt{Magma} returns that

-As these two groups have coprime orders we conclude that $J$ has trivial torsion over $\QQ$.
-Moreover, $J$ has $2$-Selmer rank $1$ over $\QQ$, so $J$ has rank at most $1$ over $\QQ$.
+As these two groups have coprime orders we conclude that $J$ has trivial torsion over $\Q$.
+Moreover using \texttt{Magma} we find that $J$ has $2$-Selmer rank $1$ over $\Q$, so $J$ has rank at most $1$ over $\Q$.
 The morphism $\pi$ in \eqref{eqn:pi} has degree $3$ and induces homomorphisms (see \cite[Section II.3]{SilvermanAEC})

 and

 where $e_\pi(P)$ denotes the ramification degree of $\pi$ at $P$.

 Let